TheWorldAvatar/exposure-calculation-agent/README.md

 #### Results for subjects with trajectory

-The result instance points to a column in a time series table and it shares the same time series with the trajectory
+The result instance points to a column in a time series table and it shares the same time series with the trajectory.
+The trajectory should be instantiated using `com.cmclinnovations.stack.clients.timeseries.TimeSeriesRDBClient`, time series data will be queried from the stack outgoing federated endpoint.

 ```ttl
 PREFIX derivation: <https://www.theworldavatar.com/kg/ontoderivation/>